agreeshvs/angular-services-dependency-injection/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.

+Angular Services Dependency Injection is an Angular application that demonstrates the use of services and dependency injection within an Angular project.
+The application features a modular structure with components such as header, admin, home, sidebar, and hero.
+It includes a custom service, SubscribeService, which encapsulates subscription logic and can be used for handling user interactions like subscribing to updates.

+Key features:

+Modular Angular architecture with reusable components.
+Demonstrates dependency injection by using services in components.
+Example service for handling user subscriptions.
+Follows Angular best practices for structure and maintainability.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.